swarm-game/swarm/CONTRIBUTING.md

-* If you are a repository contributor (see [I have push access to the Swarm repository, now what?](#i-have-push-access-to-the-swarm-repository-now-what)), you should create new feature branches in the swarm repository itself (as opposed to in your own fork), unless you have a good reason for doing otherwise.
+* If you are a repository contributor (see [I have push access to the Swarm repository, now what?](#i-have-push-access-to-the-swarm-repository-now-what)), you should create new contributions as branches in the swarm repository itself (as opposed to in your own fork), unless you have a good reason for doing otherwise.
+Then you can open a pull request from the branch to `main`.
 This eases collaboration and makes CI go more smoothly (for example, the `restyled.io` bot works much better on pulls from local branches than from forks).

+* Feel free to open a pull request very early in the process, and mark it as a draft.
+This way you can get feedback (and even allow others to contribute) as you go.

+* Pull requests should be merged by the `mergify` bot rather than by hand.
+PRs will be merged as a single squashed commit, using the title and description of the pull request, so make sure that they give a good overview of the content of the PR.
+To merge a pull request, (1) make sure it has at least one approving review, and (2) add the `merge me` label.

 More conventions will be added as we think of and/or come up with them!